How to keep your EFTPOS terminal running during an outage

 How does my terminal connect during an outage?

 Your EFTPOS Connect terminal automatically connects to the bank via the Linkly IP Gateway.
 If your main communication method is down, the terminal will automatically switch to the 4G mobile network as back-up.1

 Alternatively, if your terminal is unable to communicate with the bank, the terminal will automatically switch to Electronic Fall Back (EFB) mode.

 Things you should know

-* WiFi/Hotspot availability is dependent on your network provider and may be unavailable if your network provider is down.
-The EFTPOS 1 network provider is Telstra.
+2. Wi-Fi/Hotspot availability is dependent on your network provider and may be unavailable if your network provider is down.

-This information provided is current as at June 2021.
-The information provided is a general statement for information purposes only and should only be used as a guide.
+This information is current as of October 2023.
+And is a general statement for information purposes only and should only be used as a guide.
 While all care has been taken in preparation of this document, no member of the Westpac Group, nor any of their employees or directors gives any warranty of accuracy or reliability nor accepts any liability in any other way, including by reason of negligence for any errors or omissions contained herein, to the extent permitted by law.
 Unless otherwise specified, the products and services described are available only in Australia.